2023 Legislative Updates

 MSHA welcomes respectful dialogue and inquiries about the Assistant Bill, the ASLP Compact Bill, and any other inquiries about Public Policy.
 To email Shelby Midboe, MSHA Public Policy Chair, with comments.
 The Legislative Committee is meeting Sundays at 6:00 pm to talk about bills that MSHA is bringing forward, supporting or opposing this session.
 If you would like to be included on these calls, you are more than welcome!
 Please let Shelby Midboe know.

-*This page will be updated as soon and as often as possible with more information, with the most recent information on top.
+This page will be updated as often as possible with more information, with the most recent information on top.